Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

-How much will my Oklahoma insurance claim processor’s bond cost?
+How much will my Oklahoma third party administrator bond cost?

 Oklahoma third party administrator bonds are required by the Oklahoma Insurance Department and Commissioner.
 The bond amount is determined by the Commissioner and depends on the premiums collected or claims paid from the annual report of the previous year.
 Third party administrators in their first year must post a surety bond in the amount of $10,000.

 These bonds are credit based bonds, which means the amount you will pay for your bond is subject to underwriting and depends on a review of your credit report.
 To get your free, personalized surety bond quote, call us at 1 (800) 308-4358, or contact us online.

 These bonds require third party administrators to abide by all laws, rules and regulations found in the Oklahoma Statutes, Title 36 Chapter 1 Article 14B - Third-Party Administrator Act.
 Some of these laws include:

 - Paying all insurers correct dues

 - Having written agreements between all insurers and administrators